Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 ToggleWhere to stay in Cape Town

 In Cape Town, we stayed in an apartment in the Waterfront area, with a balcony and a view of Table Mountain.
-The sunsets made it even better.
+The sunsets made it even more special.
 But be aware, the same listing includes different apartments, some with one bedroom and others with two.
-If you're unsure, contact the property to choose the best one for you.
+If you’re unsure, contact the property to choose the best one for you.

 In this same area, another good option is Dockside 1106, which has two bedrooms, and for those who prefer hotels, Southern Sun Waterfront Cape or the One Thibault Hotel.